 - Understanding of Your Business and Workflow – Working with a company that gets to know you is key.
-The cloud management company you choose should be able to make preliminary recommendations based on what they know of your industry, your company and your workflow.
+The cloud management company you choose should be able to make preliminary recommendations based on what they know of your industry, your company, and your workflow.
 These recommendations should include which cloud provider is best for your needs and which transition timeline will be the best fit for your workflow.

-- Interest in Long-Term Management – The company you hire shouldn’t label themselves as a consultant or one-time service.
+- Interest in Long-Term Management – The company you hire shouldn’t label itself as a consultant or one-time service.
 While migration to the public cloud may be a one-time thing, your cloud management provider should be a long-term partner invested in your network.
-They should have a sense of joint ownership in the configuration and maintenance of your network, and be interested in sticking around for the long haul to help you maintain the cloud.
+They should have a sense of joint ownership in the configuration and maintenance of your network and be interested in sticking around for the long haul to help you maintain the cloud.

 Public Cloud and Our Industries

-Agio is proud to work with financial, healthcare and PCI organizations because we understand each of these industries have heightened technology and cybersecurity needs.
+Agio is proud to work with financial, healthcare and PCI organizations because we understand each of these industries has heightened technology and cybersecurity needs.
 Research shows that each of these groups would benefit from switching to a public cloud-based infrastructure.

 Financial Services Industry

 The financial service industry is taking the lead to adopt cloud IaaS.
-According to a McAfee survey, 99 percent of financial service organizations use at least some cloud functions, 87 percent have a “cloud-first” mindset and 28 percent use public cloud exclusively.
+According to a McAfee survey, 99 percent of financial service organizations use at least some cloud functions, 87 percent have a “cloud-first” mindset, and 28 percent use public cloud exclusively.

 But a lack of cybersecurity know-how is getting in the way.
 Nearly half said they were slow to adopt the public cloud because they don’t have access to skilled cybersecurity professionals.